DanBennettDev/hyperuniform/ReadMe.md

 - A signal rate, "stochastic" rhythm generator.

-- An impressionistic take on "hyperuniformity in the disordered, jammed, packing of soft spheres" as outlined in [this paper](https://arxiv.org/pdf/1402.6058).
+- An impressionistic take on the idea of "hyperuniformity in the disordered, jammed, packing of soft spheres" as outlined in [this paper](https://arxiv.org/pdf/1402.6058).
 (As to why "impressionistic" see the section "Hyperuniform" below.)

 ## DISCLAIMER
 Sorry - the MAX patch is currently a bit cryptic and weird, and nothing is documented very well.
 I put this together very quickly and I have no time over the next few weeks to make it better.
 If you are lost, apologies, and please bear with me, I'll improve it when I have time.
 My current research is not in computer music and I have a couple of other projects I need to finish up more urgently.